ry-li/google-maps-timeline-viewer/README.md

 ## Acknowledgement:

-Coded with assistance from *Google Gemini 3 Pro*
+Coded with assistance from *Google Gemini 3 Pro* and *Microsoft Copilot*